 Be supportive, be helpful and make sure you do not make yourself a threat to their position.

-Tip 9 to manage your manager is to Give Your Manager Positive Feedback
+9. to manage your manager: Give Your Manager Positive Feedback

 Everyone likes to be told when they have done something well.
 Your boss is no exception either.
 And the higher your climb in the management ranks, the harder it is to get useful feedback about what you do.